 Dust your smoke detector to ensure that there are no dust bunnies clogging the grates and interfering with its ability to detect smoke.
 If you’re feeling ambitious, you can take a small vacuum and suck out anything that might be clogging the grates.
 Do not use a cleaning spray or wipe to clean your smoke detector.
 The chemicals in the liquid can contaminate its sensors.

 Test Your New Batteries

 Your smoke detector only sounds the alarm at the sign of danger, but it doesn’t fight fires or protect your belongings.
-If your home has been effected by fire damage, call Regent Restoration today at (214) 731-4624.
-We’re on-call 24/7 so that you can rest easy knowing your home is safe.
+If your home has been affected by fire damage, call Regent Restoration today at (214) 731-4624.